Skip to Content

 Mark enjoying a meal at Atlas Bowl

-Travel Tip: The original Black Diamond Express transported passengers between NYC and Buffalo from 1896 – 1959.
+Travel Tip: The original Black Diamond Express train transported passengers between NYC and Buffalo from 1896 – 1959.
 This was the flagship passenger train of the Lehigh Valley Railroad.

 Man and woman sitting on chairs inside their room at the Inn at Taughannock